RenierM26/pyncentral/README.md

 What is implemented:

 1) You can pause/enable monitoring of spesific items ---- Yes, that means a website or service on a server for example.
-2) You list customers
+2) You list customers.
-3) You can list devices per customer
+3) You can list devices per customer.
-4) You can list tasks per device
+4) You can list tasks per device.

-To do:
+5) Get active issue list per customer.
-a) The info is in python dict format which is difficult to read.
-Need to format this a little bit.
+6) Get device info.

-b) The issuelist function is built.
-Just need to add arguments entrypoint.
+Output: All in Json format ;-)